 All Saints Episcopal Church was completed in 1883 and still stands to this day.

 The Florida United Methodist Children’s Home has been operating here for over 100 years serving the needs of less fortunate children from across Florida.

 With the development boom in the area, Enterprise faced extinction from the fast-paced growth of nearby cities.
 A small group of dedicated residents decided it was time to protect Enterprise and its rich history.
 The Enterprise Preservation Society was formed in 2000.
 Years of hard work and dedication have paid off with new laws intact to protect the historic and rural character that has been enjoyed here for over 170 years.

-The Enterprise Heritage Center, a beautiful two-story schoolhouse built in 1936 is nearing completion and will be opened as a museum and cultural learning center for all to enjoy in 2014.
+The Enterprise Museum, a beautiful two-story schoolhouse built in 1936 is nearing completion and will be opened as a museum and cultural learning center for all to enjoy in 2014.